Mother, stepfather held for assaulting toddler | Law-Order

 - India

-Kannur, June 13 (PTI): A toddler's mother and stepfather were on Sunday taken into custody for assaulting and injuring the child, police said.
+(EDS: Updating with govt's intervention) Kannur, June 13 (PTI): A toddler's mother and stepfather were on Sunday taken into custody for assaulting and injuring the child, even as the Kerala government said it would foot the medical bill of the girl.

 ''The child is injured and we have shifted her to the medical college here.
 We have taken into custody the mother and stepfather,'' the police told PTI.